The Importance of a Smooth Transition of Care in the Patient Journey

 Understanding Transitions and Their Role in Care Coordination

 Transitions of care encompass the various shifts a patient undergoes throughout their healthcare journey.
 They occur when moving from one department to another, from an inpatient to outpatient setting, or even during the handoff from one healthcare provider to another.
 Transitions are central to providing a continuum of care and pivotal in efforts to ensure that patients feel supported, informed, and confident in the care they’re receiving.
-They’re also one critical element of strong care coordination.
-Care coordination, according to the Agency for Healthcare Research and Quality, “involves deliberately organizing patient care activities and sharing information among all of the participants concerned with a patient’s care to achieve safer and more effective care.”

 A smooth transition of care has a direct impact on a patient’s overall experience.
 When these transitions are handled efficiently, patients feel a sense of continuity and trust in the healthcare team.
 For instance, a patient moving from the emergency department to an inpatient unit should feel that their medical history, preferences, and concerns have been effectively communicated.
 This minimizes confusion, reduces anxiety, and fosters a sense of safety, ultimately enhancing the patient’s perception of care.